 Schwenkfelder Thanksgiving is the oldest regularly celebrated Thanksgiving in America.
-Before traditional Thanksgiving was on the calendar, this holiday was already celebrated across the country.
+Before traditional Thanksgiving appeared on the national calendar, this unique holiday was already observed by communities in Pennsylvania and beyond.

 History

-The Schwenkfelders are the descendants of a German Protestant sect that emerged during the Reformation.
-The sect arose in honor of the theologian Caspar Schwenkfeld.
-His followers separated from the Protestants and formed a brotherhood that still exists today.
-Most of the Schwenkfelder followers settled in Pennsylvania.
+The Schwenkfelders are descendants of a German Protestant group that emerged during the Reformation.
+The movement was founded in honor of the theologian Caspar Schwenkfeld.
+His followers, known as Schwenkfelders, separated from other Protestant groups and formed a distinct religious community that still exists today.
+Most Schwenkfelders settled in Pennsylvania.

-- The traditional Thanksgiving Day was first celebrated by the Pilgrims in 1621, but the event did not become popular.
+- Traditional Thanksgiving Day was first celebrated by the Pilgrims in 1621, but the event did not become widely recognized at the time.

-- The status of a national event was granted in 1789 by George Washington, but it was celebrated irregularly.
+- Thanksgiving received the status of a national holiday in 1789 by proclamation of George Washington, but it was not celebrated consistently each year.

-- In 1863, Lincoln fixed Thanksgiving Day to the last Thursday of the last month of fall.
+- In 1863, President Lincoln established Thanksgiving Day on the last Thursday in November.

-- In 1939, Roosevelt changed the date to the fourth Thursday of November, and the date has not changed since.
+- In 1939, President Roosevelt changed the date to the fourth Thursday of November, and it has remained there ever since.

 How to Take Part